Abbey Academies Trust Listening Period

 Key considerations:

-The Board of Trustees has considered several reasons for looking at this course of action.
+There are several reasons for looking at this course of action.
 This has included:

-• Our expectation that we can achieve financial efficiencies from economies of scale - and do more with the funding that we do have
+• Our expectation that we can achieve financial efficiencies from economies of scale - and do more with the funding that we do have.

-• With declining birth rates and increasing outcosts, financial resilience is an important consideration
+• With declining birth rates and increasing outcosts, financial resilience is an important consideration.

 What happens if we do merge?